 Hive Research Lab is Dr. Rafi Santo, Dr. Dixie Ching, Dr. Kylie Peppler and Dr. Christopher Hoadley.

-Dr. Rafi Santo (Project Lead) is an educator, researcher, technologist, activist and most currently a doctoral candidate in the Learning Sciences at Indiana University.
+Dr. Rafi Santo (Project Lead) is an educator, researcher, technologist, activist.
 His research and professional interests focus on the intersection of new media, educational design, interest driven learning and online participatory cultures with a particular eye towards how to leverage these areas to create a more just and democratic society.
 His work on Hacker Literacies has appeared in journals including International Journal of Learning and Media and Digital Culture & Education, and he is co-author of an upcoming three volume series from MIT Press called Interconnections: Understanding Systems through Digital Design, which offers curricular approaches to teaching systems thinking through game design, DIY electronics and digital storytelling.
 Beyond his research and design work, Santo has an extensive history with digital learning in informal contexts broadly, and the Hive NYC Learning Network specifically, having worked at Global Kids, a founding member of Hive NYC, for the five years prior to his doctoral work.
 In his existing research on the Hive NYC, he has consulted with the network to help it better understand its research needs and has conducted pilot fieldwork and written early stage publications on the nature of the network as an infrastructure for the development of learning innovations.

 Dr. Dixie Ching (Project Lead) is a post-doctoral researcher within the Educational Communication and Technology program at New York University.
 A former cell biologist, Dixie has dedicated her career to helping people see the relevance of science, technology, engineering and math (STEM) to their lives and in developing a better informed public through STEM literacy.
 She has worked on the design and implementation of educational tools and media at various organizations, including the Center for Children & Technology/Education Development Center, Inc., New York Hall of Science, Discovery Communications, WGBH/NOVA, and Beijing Television.
 In 2011, Dixie was part of a team that was awarded the Collegiate and Impact prizes at the National STEM Video Game Challenge for their math fluency games, including Battleship Numberline.
 Dixie was able to fully leverage her expertise in research and communication at the Joan Ganz Cooney Center at Sesame Workshop, where she oversaw the Center’s research projects and Fellows program and edited the Center’s publications.
 She has a B.A. in Molecular and Cell Biology from UC Berkeley, receiving an I.L.
 Chaikoff Award for the quality of her research and her undergraduate and post-graduate research at UC Berkeley and the National Institutes of Health have resulted in publications in the Journal of Biological Chemistry.
 She has a master’s degree in Science Journalism from Boston University, which she attended on a GenCorp Foundation scholarship.
 Dixie serves on the Council of Advisors for the Humanities, Art, Science, and Technology Advanced Collaboratory (HASTAC).